top of page

 • Inability to feel the heart at all, only surface sensations in the chest

-Sexual Dysfunction after Sexual Abuse
+Why Adult Sexual Dysfunction is Common after Childhood Sexual Abuse

 Sexual trauma can leave a deep impact on an individual's sexual experiences and functioning.
 It can result in sexual dysfunctions such as vaginismus, dyspareunia, erectile dysfunction, premature ejaculation, and loss of sexual desire.
 It can also lead to sexual avoidance or promiscuity, difficulty with intimacy, feeling disconnected from the body, and a distorted sense of self-worth and identity related to sex.
 The trauma can also lead to triggering experiences during sexual activities, such as flashbacks, panic attacks, or dissociation.